astronomer/docs/software/kubepodoperator.md

 - Have a running Airflow Deployment on Astronomer Software
 - Run Astronomer Airflow 1.10+

 > **Note:** If you haven't already, we'd encourage you to first test the KubernetesPodOperator in your local environment.
-Follow our [Running KubernetesPodOperator Locally](kubepodoperator-local.md) for guidelines.
+See [Running KubernetesPodOperator locally](kubepodoperator-local.md).

 ## The KubernetesPodOperator on Astronomer